imagej/imagej.github.io/pages/Example_mamut.properties_file.md

     ...

 It follows the syntax `key=command`, one per line.
 Modifier keys such as
-{% include key content='Control' %} and {% include key content='Shift'
+{% include key content='press|Control' %} and {% include key
-%} are specified by prepending the key with their name, separated by a space escaped with a backslash `\`.
+content='press|Shift' %} are specified by prepending the key with their name, separated by a space escaped with a backslash `\`.
 Spaces in commands do not need to be escaped.
 The dash \# character at the beginning of a line is used to insert comments.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_